KhronosGroup/ANARI-SDK/cts/README.md

 A detailed explanation of each feature can be found in [features.md]().

-Example: To create the pdf report for the helide library run
+Example: To create the pdf report for the helide library, make sure the `anari_library_helide.dll` is placed into this folder and call:
 ```
 .\cts.py create_report helide
 ```